 Unfortunately, losing hours of sleep also has a domino effect that easily leads to tiredness and a rise in anxiety during the day.
 This level of sleep deprivation may mean that you become less productive and more worried about completing your daily tasks.
 Finding yourself in such a situation can be extremely troubling, but you must remember that it does not have to be this way, as you can treat your anxiety and its symptoms through counseling.

-If you are currently dealing with sleep deprivation and would like to understand how therapy can help you rise above this problem, drop a call to Dr. Lynn Winsten or visit her practice in Berkeley, CA. She has vast experience in treating anxiety and helping people wrestle back control of their lives from negative thoughts and constant worrying.
+If you are currently dealing with sleep deprivation and would like to understand how therapy can help you rise above this problem, drop a call to Dr. Lynn Winsten or visit her practice in San Luis Obispo, CA. She has vast experience in treating anxiety and helping people wrestle back control of their lives from negative thoughts and constant worrying.
 To learn more about her methods, don’t hesitate to leave her a message or book a telehealth session.

 You are Stuck in a Constant State of Worry